-If you enroll in the Bronze or Bronze Plus coverage level, you can use an HSA, a Health Care FSA, or both an HSA and Health Care FSA.
+If you enroll in the Bronze or Bronze Plus coverage level, you can use an HSA, a Health Care FSA, or both an HSA and a Limited Purpose Health Care FSA.
 If you contribute to an:

-- HSA or Health Care FSA, you can use your account to pay for qualified medical, dental, and vision expenses. - HSA and Health Care FSA, your Health Care FSA will be "limited purpose" and can only be used to pay for qualified dental and vision expenses.
+- HSA or Health Care FSA, you can use your account to pay for qualified medical, dental, and vision expenses. - HSA and Limited Purpose Health Care FSA, in order to contribute to an HSA, your FSA will be "limited purpose" and can only be used to pay for qualified dental and vision expenses.
 However, once you meet the medical plan deductible, then it can be used toward qualified medical expenses as well.
 Your HSA can be used for qualified medical, dental, and vision expenses.